sccn/sccn.github.io/tutorials/08_Plot_data/Plotting_ICA_components.md

  Overall, mean power at the analysis frequency does not change across the epoch (middle blue trace) and phase at the analysis frequency is not reset by the stimulus (bottom blue trace).
-Here again, the red lines show the bootstrap significance limits (for this number of trials).
+Here again, the blue-shaded regions indicate non significant regions.

 ![375px]({{ site.baseurl }}/assets/images/I105erpimage.jpg)

-*Note*: As scale and polarity information is distributed in the ICA decomposition (*not* lost!) between the projection weights (column of the inverse weight matrix, *EEG.icawinv*) and rows of the component activations matrix (*EEG.icaact*), the absolute amplitude and polarity of component activations are meaningless and the activations have no unit of measure (though they are *proportional to* microvolt).
+Note that the scale and polarity information is distributed in the ICA decomposition (*not* lost!) between the projection weights (column of the inverse weight matrix, *EEG.icawinv*) and rows of the component activations matrix (*EEG.icaact*), the absolute amplitude and polarity of component activations are meaningless and the activations have no unit of measure (though they are *proportional to* microvolt).

-To recover the absolute value and polarity of activity accounted for by one or more components at an electrode, image the back-projection of the component activation(s) at that channel:
+To recover the absolute value and polarity of activity accounted for by one or more components at a given channel, image the back-projection of the component activation(s) at that channel:
- - go back to the previous
+ - go back to the previous ERP-image window
-ERP-image window
 - use the same parameters
 - set *Project to channel \#* to 27.

 Note that the ERP is reversed in polarity and that absolute unit for power has changed.

 ![375px]({{ site.baseurl }}/assets/images/I105erpimage2.jpg)

 In the next section, we show how to use EEGLAB to perform and visualize time/frequency decompositions of independent